Pyleks/cyber-security-course/README.md

 ### Responsive scaling issues with headline
 While the design works correct on all sizes mentioned above, except the Hero headline text, it breaks when scaling manually between sizes, using responsive mode in developer tools, but works on the set sizes.
+Ended up removing all media queries and about 700 lines of code, replaced with bootstrap to make it more intuitive, however the nature of the hero text require replacement, and that caused major problems.

 ## Deployment